surge-synthesizer/sst-jucegui/README.md

 For now this is just bps todo. this could all still be abandonware one day

 - Next on Deck
-    - default values
+    - Toggle Switch

 - SnapDrags on Knob and Slider
 - Deactivate on everything

-Then
+- default values

 - Knob:
     - group 3: animation on knob
-    - opposite direction for slow, not just shift
 - INterfaces
     - Stylesheet Fonts
     - TempoSynced